-There is simple no clause or article in the UN charter, no resolution and no public statements or procedures regarding withdrawal from the UN.
+There is simply no clause or article in the UN Charter, no resolution and no public statements or procedures regarding withdrawal from the UN.

 The U.N.
 Charter deliberately made no provision for the withdrawal of member governments, largely to prevent the threat of withdrawal from being used as a form of political blackmail, or to evade obligations under the Charter.